cceh/capitularia/docs/_sources/meta_search.rst.txt

 text search is done by similarity.
 The plain text of the chapters is split into trigrams and the trigrams are indexed.

-The cap-meta-search Wordpress plugin sends the search query to the application server, which does the actual search.
+The :ref:`Meta Search<meta-search>` Wordpress plugin sends the search query to the application server, which does the actual search.
 The app server finds the chapters and the ids of the manuscripts but it doesn't know which Wordpress pages contain the text of those manuscripts.
 The plugin finds the pages in the Wordpress database